suizokukan/wisteria/README.md

 # [0] the project in a few words

-Use `Wisteria` to compare two serializers: which one is faster?
+Use `Wisteria` to compare two serializers (like [pickle](https://docs.python.org/3/library/pickle.html) or [json](https://docs.python.org/3/library/json.html)): which one is faster?
 Which one uses the least amount of memory?
 Which one produces the shortest strings?
 Which one has the best coverage rate?

 After [installing](#1-installation) `Wisteria`, try `$ wisteria --help` and `$ wisteria --checkup` to see what can be done on your system; then execute a simple comparison like `$ wisteria --cmp="pickle against marshal"`.
 Have fun [discovering the rest of the possibilities](#2-how-to-use)!